 If following the retry and back off period there is still no Response and the number of allowed retries has been completed, the DCC sends a DCC Alert back to the User.

+Note: These retry and back-off periods do not apply to SMETS1 devices.